linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 4- Restructuring Public Debt/HBS Oaktree and the Restructuring of CIT Group (B).md

 […]

-# SECTION 9.
+### SECTION 9.
 AGENTS

 […]

-# 9.11 Lenders Steering Committee.
+#### 9.11 Lenders Steering Committee.

 (a) The "Lenders Steering Committee" shall be a committee which shall initially consist of the six members identified on Schedule 9.11 hereof, and shall from time to time include Persons that become a member of the Lenders Steering Committee pursuant to this Section 9.11 (each a "Steering Lender") and shall not include any other Person, except as set forth below.
-(b) Any additional Person may be added to the Lenders Steering Committee with the consent of not fewer than a majority of the existing Steering Lenders, provided that such additional Person (together with its affiliates) holds (i) Exposure of not less than  \$100,000,000 in principal amount of the Loans and (ii) not less than\$ 250,000,000 in aggregate principal amount of bond Indebtedness of Company, after which such Person shall constitute a "Steering Lender" for all purposes hereunder (each of the foregoing (i) and (ii) together, the "Initial Eligibility Criteria"); provided, however, that in no event shall the aggregate number of members of the Lenders Steering Committee at any time exceed seven (7) members.
+(b) Any additional Person may be added to the Lenders Steering Committee with the consent of not fewer than a majority of the existing Steering Lenders, provided that such additional Person (together with its affiliates) holds (i) Exposure of not less than $100,000,000 in principal amount of the Loans and (ii) not less than $250,000,000 in aggregate principal amount of bond Indebtedness of Company, after which such Person shall constitute a "Steering Lender" for all purposes hereunder (each of the foregoing (i) and (ii) together, the "Initial Eligibility Criteria"); provided, however, that in no event shall the aggregate number of members of the Lenders Steering Committee at any time exceed seven (7) members.
 (c) Any Steering Lender may resign from the Lenders Steering Committee at any time, and any member of the Lenders Steering Committee that, at any time, ceases to meet each of the Continuing Eligibility Criteria (as defined below) other than solely as a result of tendering into the Tender Offer will automatically be deemed to have resigned from the Lenders Steering Committee.
-As used herein, "Continuing Eligibility Criteria" means, with respect to any Steering Lender, (i) that such Steering Lender (or its affiliates) holds Exposure of not less than \(100,000,000 in principal amount of the Loans and (ii) that such Steering Lender (together with its affiliates) retains ownership of at least \(50.0\%\) of the aggregate bond Indebtedness of Company (other than Loans) that such Steering Lender and its affiliates held as of the date that such Steering Lender became a member of the Lenders Steering Committee.
+As used herein, "Continuing Eligibility Criteria" means, with respect to any Steering Lender, (i) that such Steering Lender (or its affiliates) holds Exposure of not less than $100,000,000 in principal amount of the Loans and (ii) that such Steering Lender (together with its affiliates) retains ownership of at least $50.0\%$ of the aggregate bond Indebtedness of Company (other than Loans) that such Steering Lender and its affiliates held as of the date that such Steering Lender became a member of the Lenders Steering Committee.

 […]